+Semester 2

-Semester 1 Semester 2 Orientation to Proton Therapy 1cr Machine Safety and QA 3cr Oncology and Pathology 3cr Therapeutic Procedures in Proton Therapy 3cr Physical Properties of Protons 3cr Clinical Practice 5cr 7cr 11cr
+Machine Safety and QA 3cr

+Therapeutic Procedures in Proton Therapy 3cr

+Clinical Practice 5cr

+11cr

 Computed Tomography Certificate

 The Computed Tomography Certificate is a distance education program with a clinical internship component that prepares students to practice competently and effectively as medical imaging professionals in diverse healthcare environments.
 The academic and clinical foundation in the curriculum develops graduates with professional flexibility and adaptability to assume prominent roles and responsibilities after graduation in both career and scholarly pursuits.